 Other Python versions or Python implementations might work, but are (currently) not officially tested or supported by the PySDL2 distribution.

-PySDL2 also offers support for the following SDL-related libraries:
+PySDL2 also offers optional support for the following SDL-related libraries:

 - SDL2_image (http://www.libsdl.org/projects/SDL_image/)